-Through a display of over 100 works on paper, the exhibition explores notions of eroticism, subjectivity and isolation.
-The sketches are diverse in theme: nudes, landscapes and erotic drawings are on show alongside the artists’ sketchbooks, graphic designs, lithographs and photographs.
-Highlights include Klimt’s sketches for his seminal Beethoven Frieze, and a series of unflinching self-portraits by Schiele.
+Arranged thematically in five sections, this Royal Academy exhibition explores notions of eroticism, subjectivity and isolation.
+The drawings are diverse in theme and subject: society portraits, landscapes and erotic nudes are on show alongside the artists’ sketchbooks, graphic designs, lithographs and photographs.

 From the outset, it's Klimt versus Schiele.
 We play witness to an unadulterated comparison of two geniuses: in portraiture and erotica, in technique and style.
 We see Klimt's intensive exploration of the human figure through two key projects – a state commission of allegories Philosophy, Medicine and Jurisprudence, and his seminal Beethoven Frieze realised in 1902.
 Both showcase his revolutionary approach to line: we see the female form in naturalistic splendour, pronounced body contours with no shading, and the sensuous shapes of the femme fatale protrude from the page.
 Then there's the masturbating nude on her back: her eyes closed, leg raised, the model delicately caresses her clitoris.
 Klimt's soft, supple lines and decorative patterning convey the pleasure she feels.
 It sends a splendid shiver down your spine.
 In rejecting the conservatism of the academy, Klimt forged a new Modernist path.